mozilla-b2g/fxos-certsuite/docs/interpretingresults.rst

 this file are several logs; you need to review two of these to understand the cert suite's results.

-The results.html file
+The report.html file
 ---------------------

-This file contains the results of the web-platform-tests.
-To see these results, click the 'web-platform-tests' link.
-You will see a list of all the tests run, and their status.
-Any test failures with have a status which begins with 'UNEXPECTED'.
+This file contains results for all of the test suites; you can click on a link to see results for the individual suites.
+This report is most useful for viewing results for "webapi" and "web-platform-tests".
+For the "certsuite" tests, more details are available in the results.json file, described below.

 The cert/results.json file
 --------------------------